clemonsa/msTBI-R-Shiny/README.md

 # Predicting Seizure Events Following Moderate-to-Severe Traumatic Brain Injury
-***Updated***: *4.23.2020*
+***Updated***: *7.7.2020*
 **PTS** - Post-Traumatic Seizures
 **TBI** - Traumatic Brain Injury

 This is a preliminary application developed from work conducted under Dr. Amy Wagner from the University of Pittsburgh, developing a grouped LASSO logistic regression prediction model of post-traumatic seizure events.
 The application is currently in its early stages, with a number of potential improvements planned, including but not limited to the brief list below:

+**Project Management Notes**
-*N.B.* This application was preliminary developed as a course project in the University of Pittsburgh Graduate School of Public Health's Department of Biostatistics course: BIOST2094 Advanced R Computing.
+This application was preliminary developed as a course project in the University of Pittsburgh Graduate School of Public Health's Department of Biostatistics course: BIOST2094 Advanced R Computing.
 This work was developed by Arvon Clemens II, Felix Proessl, and Dominic DiSanto.

-Following completion of the course (4/14/2020), the application has continued to undergo development under supervision of Dr. Amy Wagner and is currently mainted by Dominic DiSanto (jdd65@pitt.edu / jdominicdisanto@gmail.com).
+Following completion of the course (4/14/2020), the application has continued to undergo development under supervision of Dr. Amy Wagner and is currently maintained by Dominic DiSanto (jdd65@pitt.edu / jdominicdisanto@gmail.com).

 **Pending/Potential Additions & Changes**
-- Update this README to be more useful, comprehensive
 - Adding year 1 model page/tab
 - Adding acute seizureless model page/tab
-- Adding PPV, NPV to performance
+- Adding PPV, NPV to performance table metrics
-- Separating model performance data table from patient output table
+	Likely necessitates separating model performance data table (PPV, NPV, Sens, Spec) from patient output table (predicted probability, classification, percentiles) due to spacing/readability
 - Look into other plotting packages to allow for more effiecient, reactive plotting if possible (plotly object seems slow to render)
 - Make plotly hoverover text include additional information, namely percentiles
 - Include more explicit definitions for all abbreviations and variables, including information relevant to data source/collection of information